openhab/openhab-js/CONTRIBUTING.md

 ### Code style

-openhab-js is using [`standardx`](https://github.com/standard/standardx) for code linting and formatting.
+openhab-js is using [`eslint`](https://eslint.org/) with the rules from [JavaScript standard style](https://standardjs.com/) and some overrides for code linting and formatting.

 Code-style is enforced when checks run on a PR.